-The fact that one can foresee that death will occur if certain measures are withheld or withdrawn because they are useless or excessively burdensome is not the same thing as directly causing the death.
+The fact that one can foresee that death will occur if certain measures are withheld or withdrawn because they will have no positive effect or are excessively burdensome is not the same thing as directly causing the death.

 The question a person must ask is, "Am I bringing about death or allowing death to occur naturally because continuing therapy is not beneficial for the patient?"
 When a means of life support is removed because it has been judged not to be of benefit to the patient, the cause of death is the pathology that required the initiation of life support in the first place.
 It is the removal of an obstacle that was placed there to prevent the natural consequences of the pathology.